-- Prepare the crumb topping and scatter evenly over the muffins.
+- Prepare the crumb topping (linked in ingredients list) and scatter evenly over the muffins.

 - Bake for 18-20 minutes, or until the tops are golden brown and a tester inserted into the tallest part of the muffin comes out clean.
 Let muffins cool in the muffin pan for a 10-15 minutes, then carefully remove to a wire rack to cool completely.
-Dust with confectioners' sugar for serving if desired, and store in an air-tight container.
+Store muffins in an air-tight container and dust with confectioners' sugar just prior to serving, if desired.

 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.